-Have obtained a minimum of two years of professional experience; hold a relevant counseling/therapy license in the state of Ohio (MFT, PC, LSW, Psychologist, Psychiatrist), have obtained relevant supervision training and experience, and have obtained relevant training on systemic/relational theory, assessment, diagnosis, and treatment practices.
+• Have obtained a minimum of two years of professional experience; hold a relevant counseling/therapy license in the state of Ohio (MFT, PC, LSW, Psychologist, Psychiatrist), have obtained relevant supervision training and experience, and have obtained relevant training on systemic/relational theory, assessment, diagnosis, and treatment practices.

 Note: The MFT supervisor does not need to be on-site (work for the agency).
-The internship student can be supervised by a licensed professional while at their site and receive outside MFT supervision.
+The internship student can be supervised by a licensed professional while at their site and MFT supervision external to the site.